 Complications of brucellosis are rare but include subacute bacterial endocarditis Infective Endocarditis Infective endocarditis is infection of the endocardium, usually with bacteria (commonly, streptococci or staphylococci) or fungi.
 It may cause fever, heart murmurs, petechiae, anemia, embolic... read more , neurobrucellosis (which includes acute and chronic meningitis Overview of Meningitis Meningitis is inflammation of the meninges and subarachnoid space.
 It may result from infections, other disorders, or reactions to drugs.
 Severity and acuity vary.
-Findings typically include... read more , encephalitis Encephalitis Encephalitis is inflammation of the parenchyma of the brain, resulting from direct viral invasion.
-Acute disseminated encephalomyelitis is brain and spinal cord inflammation caused by a hypersensitivity... read more , and neuritis), orchitis Orchitis Orchitis is infection of the testes, typically with mumps virus.
+Findings typically include... read more , encephalitis Encephalitis Encephalitis is inflammation of the parenchyma of the brain, resulting from direct viral invasion or occurring as a postinfectious immunologic complication caused by a hypersensitivity reaction... read more , and neuritis), orchitis Orchitis Orchitis is infection of the testes, typically with mumps virus.
 Symptoms are testicular pain and swelling.
 Diagnosis is clinical.
 Treatment is symptomatic.
 Antibiotics are given only if bacterial... read more , cholecystitis Acute Cholecystitis Acute cholecystitis is inflammation of the gallbladder that develops over hours, usually because a gallstone obstructs the cystic duct.
 Symptoms include right upper quadrant pain and tenderness... read more , hepatic suppuration, and osteomyelitis Osteomyelitis Osteomyelitis is inflammation and destruction of bone caused by bacteria, mycobacteria, or fungi.
 Common symptoms are localized bone pain and tenderness with constitutional symptoms (in acute... read more (particularly sacroiliac or vertebral).

 The incubation period for brucellosis varies from 5 days to several months and averages 2 weeks.